sordina/haskell_workshop/resources/markdown/Introduction.md

 list2 = 1 : 2 : []
 list3 = "hello" : "world" : []
 ~~~

+More information about why lists can be used the way that they are is
+contained in the [ADTs](#adts-algebraic-data-types) chapter.

 ```instruction
 Define a variable containing a list.